jlgrall/esEngine/doc/gettingstarted.md

 Here are the main steps to make a project with entity.JS:

 1. include the scripts: entity.js and any additional library that adds definitions of components and systems.
-2. define your components.
+1. define your components.
 What kind of data they will hold.
-3. define your systems.
+1. define your systems.
 Each system states which components it will use.
+1. Bonus: learn about links to components and entities
-4. create the ES engine.
+1. create the ES engine.
-5. initialize your systems (optionally grouping your systems into hierarchies).
+1. initialize your systems (optionally grouping your systems into hierarchies).
-6. create entities and components in the engine.
+1. create entities and components in the engine.
-7. start executing your systems (usually by calling them from a main loop)
+1. start executing your systems (usually by calling them from a main loop)

 Writting the definitions of the components and systems before creating the ES engine makes it easier to reuse them in different projects.
 You can group definitions of related components and systems in the same .js files.